-price per warrant of \$[] and (y) in respect of the Class E 3 Units (i) a public offering price per sha are of Series E Prefe erred Stock of \$[l and (ii) a public of ffering price per warrant of \$[1.
+(1) The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share of common stock of \$0.99 and (ii) a public offering price

-- (2) We have also agreed to (i) issue Ladenburg Thalmann & Co.
-Inc. or its designees warrants to purchase shares of our common stock equal to 4.0% of the shares of common stock or underlying the preferred stock sold to investors in this offering and (ii) reimburse the accountable expenses of the underwriter, including legal fees, in this offering, up to a maximum of \$90,000. - (3) We have granted a 45 day option to the representative to purchase up to [] additional shares of common stock (up to 15% of the shares of common stock plus the number of shares of common stock issuable upon conversion of shares of Series E Preferred Stock) and/or additional warrants exercisable for up to an additional [] shares of common stock (up to 15% of the warrants sold in this offering) at the assumed public offering price per share of common stock and the assumed public offering price per warrant set forth above less the underwriting discounts and commissions solely to cover over-allotments, if any.
+- (2) We have also agreed to reimburse the accountable expenses of the underwriter, including legal fees, in this offering, up to a maximum of \$90,000. - (3) We have granted a 45 day option to the underwriter to purchase up to 1,200,000 additional shares of common stock (up to 15% of the shares of common stock plus the number of shares of common stock issuable upon conversion of shares of Series E Preferred Stock) and/or additional warrants exercisable for up to an additional 1,200,000 shares of common stock (up to 15% of the warrants sold in this offering) at the public offering price per share of common stock and the public offering price per warrant set forth above less the underwriting discounts and commissions solely to cover over-allotments, if any.

-We estimate the total expenses payable by us for this offering to be approximately \$[], which amount includes (i) the underwriting discount of \$[] (\$[] if the underwriter's over-allotment option is exercised in full) and (ii) reimbursement of the accountable expenses of the underwriter, including the legal fees of the underwriters and (iii) other estimated company expenses of approximately \$[] which includes legal accounting printing costs and various fees associated with the registration and listing of our shares.
+We estimate the total expenses payable by us for this offering to be approximately \$1.0 million, which amount includes (i) the underwriting discount of \$720,000 (\$828,000 if the underwriter's over-allotment option is exercised in full) and (ii) reimbursement of the accountable expenses of the underwriter of \$75,000, including the legal fees of the underwriter payable by us and (iii) other estimated company expenses of approximately \$205,000 which includes legal accounting printing costs and various fees associated with the registration and listing of our shares.

-The securities we are offering are being offered by the underwriters subject to certain conditions specified in the underwriting agreement.
+The securities we are offering are being offered by the underwriter subject to certain conditions specified in the underwriting agreement.